Household Hazardous Waste

 One way to reduce the number of batteries in the waste stream is to purchase rechargeable batteries.
 Nearly one in five dry-cell batteries purchased in the United States is rechargeable.
 Over its useful life, each rechargeable battery may substitute for hundreds of single-use batteries.

-In an effort to encourage Signal Hill residents to properly dispose of their household batteries, Public Works has provided three locations for the proper collection of household batteries.
+To encourage Signal Hill residents to dispose of their household batteries properly, Public Works has provided three locations for the proper collection of household batteries.
 This program offers battery collection containers at:

 - City Hall (lower level entry), 2175 Cherry Avenue